gerkone/pyTORCS-docker/README.md

 ```

 ## References
-The python client was initially based on [ugo-nama-kun's gym_torcs](https://github.com/ugo-nama-kun/gym_torcs), with some changes yo accomodate docker and quality of life improvements.
+The python client was initially based on [ugo-nama-kun's gym_torcs](https://github.com/ugo-nama-kun/gym_torcs), with some changes to accomodate docker and quality of life improvements.

 The modified TORCS source is taken from [Giuseppe Cuccu's vtorcs](https://github.com/giuse/vtorcs), which enables 64x64 RGB vision.